Deadlines & Upcoming Dates

 A: Yes!
 Especially if you have prerecorded, authors both being present for a poster session is no problem.
 However, each presenting author must be registered to the conference in order to be listed as a presenting author.
 And keep in mind, at least one presenting author MUST be registered by June 1 in order for the poster to remain in the program.

-A: Yes!
-In the coming weeks we will send you some examples and templates to help guide your poster preparation.
+A: Yes.
+By June 7, we will send you some examples and templates to help guide your poster preparation.
 You do not have to use them, but we hope you will find them helpful.

-A: We have heard from a few authors that they may have missed an email originating from the OpenConf system (which was a simple notice of decision, sent between April 5 and April 16) and a more detailed letter on April 11 with next-step instructions.
-It appears some university spam/junk filters are blocking emails from the OpenConf system and others from indiana.edu accounts.
+A: It appears some university spam/junk filters are blocking emails from the OpenConf system and others from indiana.edu accounts.
 Most of the information in that more detailed email is in this FAQ, but in the interest of making sure all have access, we haved posted all author instructions and correspondence as an archive on this site and we will make sure any future emails are also archived.
 Please feel free to reach out to us using this form for fastest response.

 A: You can always email us at email@example.com.

+You may talk to someone directly through posted conference office hours.
 Once the conference starts, we will have posted staffed info desk hours, where you can chat live with a conference staffer or jump online to a Zoom help desk and speak to a staffer directly.
-During your poster session, there will be at least two assigned conference staff available to assist you.